Last Updated: 14 October, 2025

 The only one to survive was HB 551, created by Michael Meredith and passed on a 25-12 vote in the Senate.
 After the bill went into effect in June, it only took a little over two months before the first retail bet was placed at Churchill Downs.
 Online sports betting would go live later in the month, putting the sports betting market right into the hands of Kentucky residents.

 Outside of Circa, bettors in Kentucky can still access some of the most prominent names on the market, including Bet365, BetMGM, DraftKings, FanDuel, and Caesars.
-With sports betting still in its infancy in KY, there is a good chance we see more operators enter the market within the coming years, especially since plenty of online licenses are still available.
+With sports betting still in its infancy in KY, there is a good chance we will see more operators enter the market within the coming years, especially since plenty of online licenses are still available.

 Sportsbook app | Launch date |